blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.kanban.getBlockTransactionCount(blockHashOrBlockNumber)
 ```
+Returns the number of transaction in a given block.
 #### Parameters
  - <b>blockHashOrBlockNumber</b> - String|Number - The block number or block hash.
 Or the string "genesis", "latest" or "pending" as in the default block parameter.